'Palm Springs' arrives for the Groundhog Days of quarantine

 “The last thing you want is to feel like you’re distracting from what’s going on right now.
 I think it’s a moment of wanting to stay vigilant and focused and engaged,” he says.
 “As someone who is trying to be that way, I also find that at the end of the day, when I put the kid to bed, we want to put on something light half the time to give ourselves a momentary break.”

 They’ve all found themselves living a strange version of the movie they created.
 But there are some positives.
 The main upside, says Samberg, is spending more time with his wife, musician Joanna Newsom, and young daughter.
-Sciara, who with his wife is soon expecting the birth of their second child, hasn’t minded the repetitive days.
-“I’m cool with being stuck in the monotony,” he says chipperly.
+Siara, who with his wife is soon expecting the birth of their second child, hasn’t minded the repetitive days.
+“I’m cool with being stuck in the monotony,” he says.

 But no one can compete with Barbakow in terms of syncing with their film.
 He proposed to his girlfriend during quarantine.

-“If you’re stuck with yourself, there’s a lot of opportunity for introspection and connection with whoever you’re stuck with," says Barbatow.
+“If you’re stuck with yourself, there’s a lot of opportunity for introspection and connection with whoever you’re stuck with," says Barbakow.
 "I’m happy to be stuck with my now fiancée.”

 Follow AP Film Writer Jake Coyle on Twitter at: http://twitter.com/jakecoyleAP